scottyschup/ruby-curriculum/w1d4/recursion.md

 ## Recursive methods

-A *recursive* method is one that calls itself.
-Each time the method calls itself, it tries to solve a smaller *subproblem*.
+A **recursive** method is one that calls itself.
+Each time the method calls itself, it tries to solve a smaller **subproblem**.
 Think of this as breaking a large problem into smaller problems.
 Each of these may be divided again into still smaller subproblems.

 The subproblems keep getting smaller and smaller, until they are small enough to solve trivially and directly.
-These small subproblems are called *base cases*.
-When designing a recursive method, remember that the base case will always be returned as part of the calculation for the next level up in the method.
+These small subproblems are called **base cases**.
+All recursive methods should eventually reach a base case, lest they just loop forever.

 The factorial operation is one example of a problem that can be solved recursively.
 Recall that five factorial is: